techdivision/import/README.md

 in contrast to Magento 2 standard import with 149.4 MB.
 For M2IF, it doesn't matter how big the CSV will be.

 > As already mentioned, please keep in mind, this comparison lacks of some functionality the Magento 2 standard
-> import provides and and exectutes when running it.
-Especially the data validation will took some time and M2IF
+> import provides and and executes when running it.
+Especially the data validation will take some time and M2IF
-> acutally lacks of any validation functionality!
+> actually lacks of any validation functionality!

 ## Status